silverailscolo/ejb/_posts/en-us/2024-04-22-migrating-site.md

 Have a look around, and report any - serious - hick-ups as an [Issue](https://github.com/silverailscolo/ejb/issues)

+> In December 2025 I moved the site from GitHub to EU hosting.

 ## Subscribe to my Atom (RSS-like) Feed

-The Atom (RSS-like) feed is reachable simply by typing `silverailscolo.github.io/ejb/feed.xml`
+The Atom (RSS-like) feed is reachable simply by typing `www.ebroerse.nl/feed.xml`